-WTVR CBS 6, in collaboration with Loveland Distributing, announce the return of the successful contest aimed at discouraging underage drinking, called NOT4ME.
+WTVR CBS 6, in collaboration with Loveland Distributing, is proud to announce the return of NOT4ME — a video contest for high school students aimed at discouraging underage drinking.

 “CBS 6 is committed to increasing public awareness and the harmful effects of underage drinking,” stated Stephen Hayes, WTVR-TV’s General Manager.
 “Our priority is to empower and encourage our youth to act responsibly, and this campaign helps support our mission.”

-Any actively-enrolled high school student in the Richmond Metro Area may enter the NOT4ME contest by submitting an original (20 second) public service video around the “NOT4ME” theme.
+Any actively-enrolled high school student in the Richmond Metro Area may enter the NOT4ME contest by submitting an original (20-second) PSA video around the “NOT4ME” theme.
 Prizes will be awarded to the top two contestants and to the first place winner’s teacher.
-Plus, the winning video will be broadcast LIVE during the 59th Annual Grammy Awards on CBS on Feb.
-12, 2017.
+Plus, the winning video will be broadcast during the Grammy Awards on CBS on Sunday Jan.
+28, 2018.

 Jordan Carey from Varina High School won the top prize in the NOT4ME video challenge with her video, “My Sisters Keeper.”
 Jordan scored a $1500 cash grant and her teacher, Lesley St. James, won a $1000 cash grant.

 Finalists for 2016:

 - “Stop Drinking Start Living” — Alec G. from Manchester High

 - “My Sisters Keeper” — Jordan C. from Varina High

 - “Freeze Frame” from Claudisa A. from Hopewell High